Dental Care for Young Patients

 • Infection:

-Infected baby teeth can spread bacteria to the surrounding tissue or even affect adult teeth that are developing underneath.
+Infected baby teeth can spread bacteria to the surrounding tissues or even affect developing adult teeth.

 • Crowding or alignment issues:

-If a baby tooth does not fall out on time, it can block an adult tooth, which leads to crowding or misalignment.
+If a baby tooth does not fall out on time, it can block an adult tooth, which may contribute to crowding or misalignment.

 • Damage to nearby teeth:

-A decayed or infected tooth can affect the health of adjacent teeth and gums.
+A decayed or infected tooth may affect the health of adjacent teeth and gums.

 • Difficulty chewing or eating:

 If a baby tooth is removed, the adult tooth underneath typically takes time to come through.
-Most adult teeth erupt within 6 to 12 months, though some may take longer, up to 18 months, especially if the tooth was removed early.
-Several factors influence how soon the new tooth appears:
+Adult teeth usually emerge within 6 to 12 months, but this timeframe can extend up to 18 months, particularly if the baby tooth was removed earlier than usual.
+Several factors can influence how quickly the new tooth develops or appears:

 • Your child’s age and stage of dental development: